 Funds that accompany ACLS fellowships—unlike institutional grants—generally take the form of salary replacement at the postdoctoral level and support stipends at the doctoral level.
-Unlike institutional grants, there are no budgets per se for any research costs, except in some few ACLS fellowship programs (such as the Digital Innovation Fellowship Program) that provide for supplementary expenses assigned directly to the individual Fellows.
+Unlike institutional grants, there are no budgets per se for any facilities or research costs.
+Some ACLS fellowship programs (such as the Collaborative Research Fellowships and the Frederick

 There is no “Principal Investigator” (PI) for a fellowship, as there is with an institutional grant.
 The awardee for an ACLS fellowship is an ACLS Fellow.

-There is no institutional responsibility regarding a Fellow’s stipend funds except where the Fellow has designated his or her university to be the vehicle or agent for payment of said funds and the university agrees.
-This is typically done to facilitate payment of supplementary funds needed to bring the award’s stipend up to the scholar’s regular salary, and to ensure continuous provision of benefits at the Fellow’s home institution.
+There is no institutional responsibility regarding a fellow’s stipend funds except where the fellow has designated his or her university to be the vehicle or agent for payment of said funds and the university agrees.
+This is typically done to facilitate payment of additional "top-up" funds needed to bring the award’s stipend up to the scholar’s regular salary, and to ensure continuous provision of benefits at the fellow’s home institution.

-In many cases, the fellowship stipend does not equal the Fellow’s normal salary.
-The expectation of the ACLS, in calculating the shape, scope, size, and number of its awards, is that Fellows’ institutions will “top up” ACLS awards to meet the salary and benefits, as may be needed for faculty members (and therefore, their institutions) to take advantage of the award and the honor it represents.
+In many cases, the fellowship stipend does not equal the fellow’s normal salary.
+The expectation of ACLS, in calculating the shape, scope, size, and number of its awards, is that fellows’ institutions will “top up” ACLS awards to meet the salary and benefits, as may be needed for faculty members (and therefore, their institutions) to take advantage of the award and the honor it represents.